paninski-lab/yass/README.rst

 Yass ver.
 1.0-Beta is now in the master branch.
 We are actively looking for beta-testers so feel free to send feedback or requests for participation.

+Yass has been developed as a spike-sorting platform for high-firing rate, high-collision, large-spatial extent spikes obtained from retinal recordings.
+It contains several components including: spike event detection using neural-networks, clustering using mixture-of-finite-mixtures approaches, merging and splitting of neurons, and deconvolution steps involving super-resolution and stochastic correction.
+Finally, yass implements a simple neuron-template drift model to handle small chages in neuron shape over time that are present in retinal recordings (a multi-channel drift model is in development).

+YASS - Hardware Recommendations For Linux (Ubuntu 18.04)
+--------------------------------------------------

 Yass has been developed to use GPUs for multiple stages of processing.
 Because of this, we currently do not support CPU-only hardware configurations (please see the list of hardware recommendations below).

-YASS - Hardware Recommendations For Linux (Ubuntu 18.04)
---------------------------------------------------

 Yass uses GPU and CPUs and we recommend having a workstation with a minimum of 32GB of CPU-RAM, and a GPU with at least 8GB of GPU-RAM (e.g. 1080Ti, Titan-XP etc.).
 Having a CPU with multiple cores additionally speeds up computation (see config.yaml file).